-One important way that the Department of Sociology contributes to the goals of Vision 2012 is through its leadership of the Baylor Religion Survey in a partnership with Baylor's Institute for Studies of Religion.
+One important way that the Department of Sociology contributes to the goals of Vision 2012 is through its leadership of the Baylor Religion Survey.
 In 2002, the faculty developed the concept of a national survey focused on religious behavior.
 Most surveys ask a handful of questions about religion.
 BRS was designed to permit many more questions about religion.
 Initial funding for two national waves of BRS was obtained from the Templeton Foundation.
 The data were collected by the Gallup Organization.
-Baylor has now committed to fund four more waves in the next decade.
+Baylor has now committed to fund four more waves in the next decade as part of the department's strategic plan.
 BRS has proven to be a powerful integrative force for the department, bringing together faculty and students from both Ph.D. tracks (applied and religion).
 We expect that the individual hired will have abundant opportunities to be involved in design and analysis of subsequent surveys.
-Join us and enjoy these singular opportunities to obtain nationally representative survey data.
+Join us and enjoy these singular opportunities to obtain nationally representative survey data tailored to your research interests.